-The Citroen C5 Aircross’ interior isn’t quite as eye-catching as its exterior, but it’s still very stylish and looks far more interesting than the rather drab cabins you get in a Volkswagen Tiguan or SEAT Ateca.
+The Citroen C5 Aircross’ interior isn’t quite as eye-catching as its exterior, but it’s still very stylish and looks far more interesting than the rather drab cabins you get in a Volkswagen Tiguan, Hyundai Tucson or SEAT Ateca.

 The Hype Brown Ambience pack also comes with brown dashboard padding instead of the standard grey and adds a black and brown leather steering wheel as standard.

 Every Citroen C5 Aircross comes with an 8.0-inch central touchscreen that controls almost all of the car’s onboard functions – including the heating and ventilation, which we’ll get onto in a moment.

 It’s bright enough to see clearly in direct sunlight but the system’s red and white graphics could do with a splash of colour to make it much easier to tell each icon apart quickly.
-Thankfully, the screen is very sharp, so you won’t find yourself squinting to read some of the smaller menu icons.
+Thankfully, the screen is nice and sharp, so you won’t find yourself squinting to read some of the smaller menu text.

-Unlike some touchscreen systems, the Citroen C5 Aircross’ infotainment display comes with a row of shortcut buttons under the screen to help you access key features easily.
-Sadly, these aren’t physical buttons, rather they’re a touch-sensitive pad with icons that glow at night.
+Unlike some touchscreen systems, the Citroen C5 Aircross’ infotainment display comes with a row of shortcut buttons to help you access key features easily.
+Sadly, these aren’t physical buttons, rather they’re touch-sensitive pads with icons that glow at night.
 As a result, they aren’t quite as intuitive to use as the switch-style buttons in a Hyundai Tucson.
 It’s also rather frustrating that the volume knob for the stereo is tucked away under the dashboard next to the controls for the heated rear windscreen.

 Equally awkward is having to use the Citroen C5 Aircross’ touchscreen to control the heating and ventilation.
 Rather than just turning a dial, you have to press a button on the dashboard to load up the correct menu, then swipe up or down to change the temperature and fan speed.

 Speaking of sat-nav, it comes as standard on all but entry-level Feel versions.
 You do get Apple and Android smartphone mirroring as standard across the range though, so you can use your phone’s navigation apps through the car’s built-in screen instead.